oleskatony/cloudresumechallenge/README.md

 ## Process Flow

-1. When a visitor accesses the website, the JavaScript code embedded in the frontend triggers a request to the API Gateway.
+1. When a visitor accesses the website, the JavaScript code embedded in the front-end triggers a request to the API Gateway.
 2. The API Gateway receives the request and forwards it to the associated Lambda function.
 3. The Lambda function is then invoked and retrieves the current visitor count from DynamoDB.
 4. The Lambda function increments the visitor count, updates the count in DynamoDB, and generates a response.
 5. The API Gateway receives the response from the Lambda function.
-6. Finally, the API Gateway sends the response back to the frontend, completing the request-response cycle.
+6. Finally, the API Gateway sends the response back to the front-end, completing the request-response cycle.

 This process ensures that every time a visitor accesses the website, the visitor count is incremented and stored in DynamoDB, providing an accurate representation of the website's popularity.